timeplus-io/docs/docs/proton-faq.md

 Apache License 2.0 also prevents any contributor to Proton—a member of the Timeplus team or an outside contributor—from being held liable by end users, whether they are individual developers or commercial organizations.

-## What features are available with the open source Proton project versus Timeplus Cloud?
+## What features are available with the open source Proton project versus Timeplus Cloud? {#compare}

 As described above, the primary difference between the open source edition of Proton and its commercial counterpart is the deployment strategy and inclusion of enterprise-ready features, but there are some other differences we would like to clarify.